Did somebody mention bacon?

 Crispy chicken thighs with mushrooms, cream, bacon, and lemon.

-And did I mention you will be using only one pan to make this incredible dish?
+And did I mention you will use only one pan to make this incredible dish?
 Yes!
-That is what I love the most, less cleaning in the kitchen.
+That is what I love the most: less cleaning in the kitchen.

 You can even present it in the skillet you prepare for your table: Rustic and family fun.